HardRoof/tic-tac-toe/README.md

 # tic-tac-toe

 ## About the project
 A version of the timeless Tic-tac-toe game.
 Created with HTML, CSS and JS using Factory Functions and Module Pattern.
-The Game offers a Player vs Player game mode, as well as a player vs AI Bot 🤖 game mode. - [Live Demo](https://hardroof.github.io/tic-tac-toe/)
+The Game offers a Player vs Player game mode, as well as a player vs Bot🤖 game mode. - [Live Demo](https://hardroof.github.io/tic-tac-toe/)
 <br/><br/>

 ## Technologies used